CameraIA/dipmicroct/README.md

-# microct_skimage
+# Microct analysis with skimage
-Much of what you need to know as soon as you acquire your microct
+What you need to know as soon as you acquire your microct